wemgl/edu-errstrat-go-code/exercises/handling-errors/README.md

    mark the error as a non-retryable `invalidChargeError`.
 3. Go to `ProcessCreditCard` Activity, where you will return an `ApplicationError` if the credit card fails its validation step.
-In this Activity, you will throw an error if the entered credit card number does not have 16 digits.
+In this Activity, you will return an error if the entered credit card number does not have 16 digits.
 Use the `NewNonRetryableApplicationError()` code from the previous step as a reference.
 Designate this as a `CreditCardError`.
 4. Save your file.